GabrieleSavoia/iot-tinyML-evaluation/README.md

 Each neural network resolves a practical use case: room occpuncy detection, drowsiness detection, time series forecast.

+At the end is also studied how full integer quantization impacts in time forecast.

 * **file TinyMLperformanceEval.pdf**: report of the project;
 * **folder python**: notebook e i dataset used for model creation and for data display;
 * **folder device_code**: contains a folder for each problem considered (room occupancy detection, drowsiness detection, time series and quantization).